 Have you heard of Basecamp by 37Signals?
 You probably have.
 Every week over 3000 companies are signing up.
 This is their signup page: Sure, it’s a well-designed page, but notice that they don’t say much either?
 (I hope you don’t conclude that lack of copy is the secret sauce here, it’s not).
 That’s again the power of reputation.

-What you should be really thinking about: whole customer experience
+What you should be really thinking about: customer experience optimization

 Of course they test and get many things right, but it’s more than that.
 Here’s what it is: it’s the whole customer experience.